RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

   scale_y_continuous(limits = c(-1.5, 1.5))
 dev.off()
 ## --> Scaling looks like shit, maybe too much samples and variability so that scaling get rid of a lot of information

 ```
 *NOTE: I only tried vst normalization but I could try rlog normalization too.*

+--> I tried computationaly defined (Elbow and Silhouette method) the optimal nb of cluster but propose 3 or 5 LOL

 --> Overall 25 clusters with a 0.001qval looks optimal (all cluster display with unique biologically relevant profile)

+--> I play with the span parameter.
+If reduce it less 'approximate' the trend. .8 look optimal.
+Even though I added boxplot so that we really see where are the data

+--> *loess* is a good method as not linear and do not require numeric x-axis (*gam* method required it, and the code is buggy)